Hsien Chung Wang: Biography

-Part of a family, from Shandong Province, that had produced distinguished scholars for several generations, Hsien Chung Wang studied in Tianjin at Nankai High School, where he had an outstanding academic record.
+Part of a family, from Shandong Province that had produced distinguished scholars for several generations, Hsien Chung Wang studied in Tianjin at Nankai High School, where he had an outstanding academic record.
 In 1936 he matriculated at Tsing Hua University in Beijing.

 After completing his Ph.D., Wang went to the United States.

-He was an Invited Speaker at the ICM in 1958 in Edinburgh.
+Wang was an Invited Speaker at the ICM in 1958 in Edinburgh.
 He was a Guggenheim Fellow for the academic year 1960–1961.
 The Wang sequence used in algebraic topology is named in his honor.

-He married in 1956 and was the father of three daughters.
+Wang married in 1956 and was the father of three daughters.
 His doctoral students include J. Stephen Halperin.